|La Paz Primary School|

 La Paz students begin each morning at grade level with a 30 minute mind and body warm-up for the day.
 Each student has his/her own responsibility for the day which depends on grade level and teacher.
 For example: One student may be chef for the day where they have to bring in food that they prepared at home, while another student may be a naturalist where they share something that they learned about the natural world either at home or at school.

-La Paz core subjects include Math, Science, English Language Arts, Spanish Language Arts, Social Studies with PE, Art, Dance, and Drama as co-curricular activities.
-There are six “foci” of 50 minutes each during the day.
-Beginning in grade 5 Science and math combine focuses several times per week to allow for time for investigations and projects.
+La Paz core subjects include Math, Science, English Language Arts, Spanish Language Arts, Social Studies with PE, Art, Music, Dance, and Drama as co-curricular activities.
+There are six “foci” of 60 minutes each during the day working on a rotating schedule.
+The classroom experience is rooted in a well rounded balance between direct instruction and student centered experiences.
+Students have ample opportunities to collaborate with peers in an authentic manner in order to demonstrate their understanding of the concepts learned.

 There is a 20 minute recess in the morning and a 25 minute recess before or after a 25 minute lunch depending on grade level.
 The students have the option to play in the gym, outside in the playground, or they may relax in the Palapa if they are in the secondary school.